Targeted Immunisation Thresholds for the Contact Process on Power-Law Trees: Power-law exponent Power-law exponent 2.5 < t < 3

 We still consider the truncation threshold $\T= \rho \lambda^{-2}\log \frac{1}{\lambda}$, but now with a smaller value of $\rho$ (in particular with $\rho$ smaller than $1/\eps$ from last section), so heuristically a vertex will maintain the infection locally at most up to time

 which, although being large, will be smaller than $\lambda^{-1}$ by the choice of $\rho$.
 Thus even a vertex of maximal degree has only small probability of ever infecting any given direct neighbour, which one might see as a first indication that getting upper bounds in that case might be feasible.

-To provide a rigorous upper-bound, though, we will use the Contact process-Branching random walk of Section~\ref{sec:CP_BRW}, with sinks all ``big vertices'', namely all vertices with degree larger than $1/8\lambda^2$.
+To provide a rigorous upper-bound, though, we will: \begin{itemize} \item First consider the case of a single vertex of degree larger than $1/8\lambda^2$.
+In that case, we \end{itemize} use the Contact process-Branching random walk of Section~\ref{sec:CP_BRW}, with sinks all ``big vertices'', namely all vertices with degree larger than $1/8\lambda^2$.